 Our team comprises of McGill Bioengineering students in diagnostics screening and biomolecular engineering.

-Domenico is a U4 Bioengineering student at McGill University in Biomedical, Diagnostics and High Throughput Screening Engineering and also pursuing a minor in computer science.
-He has worked in biology and bioengineering labs for three years with imaging technologies such as micro computed tomography and total internal reflection fluorescence (TIRF) microscopy.
-As such, he aims to make contributions to modelling problems such as fluid flow modelling.
+Domenico is a newly-graduated Bioengineering student from McGill University with a specialty in diagnostics and high-throughput screening, and is currently pursuing a Master’s degree at Concordia University in Computer Science.
+He has worked in biology and bioengineering labs for three years.
 Additionally, he has a good background in marketing courses, including practical experience, which will aid in the sale of our product.

 Alexander has his B.Eng. in Bioengineering from McGill University.
 During his year-long engineering capstone project, he researched microfluidic device manufacturing strategies and worked on design simulations that would precede prototype development.
 In MinutesFluidics, Alexander concentrates on device design and external affairs.